BleemIs42/pixi-game/README.md

 # Game: Extends from PIXI.Application.
 ## new Game(option)
-## option: As same option of PIXI.Application.
+## option: As same as option of PIXI.Application.
 ##### *Members*
 - state `[Object]`
     - __states `[Object]` The container of all add state container.